PM urges allies to ‘finish the job’ on Russian assets

 Sir Keir met Ukrainian President Voloydmyr Zelensky for a bilateral meeting in No 10 on Friday ahead of the two leaders joining a call along with the wider coalition of the willing – a group of more than 30 countries pledging support for Kyiv.

+Mr Zelensky, Denmark’s Prime Minister Mette Frederiksen, Dutch Premier Dick Schoof and Nato secretary general Mark Rutte all visited London for the call, while about 20 other leaders dialled in to the meeting from abroad.

-“We stand, as we’ve always stood, as your closest supporter and ally,” he told Mr Zelensky.
+“We stand, as we’ve always stood, as your closest supporter and ally,” the Prime Minister told Mr Zelensky.

 Speaking on the call, Sir Keir said countries must agree to “finish the job” on Russia’s sovereign assets and unlock funding to support Ukraine.